-Rare-earth borides have attracted continuous interest for more than half a century both from the point of view of fundamental research of their low-temperature properties and for practical applications in various fields of engineering.
-This class of compounds demonstrates a wealth of unusual electronic and magnetic properties that have been closely investigated in recent decades using advanced spectroscopies and state-of-the-art physical characterization methods.
+Rare-earth borides have attracted continuous interest for more than half a century both from the point of view of fundamental condensed matter physics and for practical applications in various fields of engineering.
+They demonstrate a wealth of unusual electronic and magnetic properties that have been closely investigated in recent decades using advanced spectroscopies and state-of-the-art physical characterization methods.

 Table of Contents

 Dmytro S. Inosov graduated from the National Technical University of Ukraine in 2002.
-In 2005, he moved to Germany and joined the Leibnitz Institute for Solid State and Materials Research in Dresden, where he studied electronic properties of high-Tc superconductors by photoelectron spectroscopy.
+In 2005, he joined the Leibniz Institute for Solid State and Materials Research in Dresden, Germany, where he studied electronic properties of high-Tc superconductors with photoelectron spectroscopy.
 He earned his PhD on this topic in 2008 from the Technical University of Dresden.
-After that, he switched to neutron spectroscopy as he worked at the Max Planck Institute for Solid State Research in Stuttgart, where he became group leader in 2010.
-He returned back to Dresden in 2013 to become junior professor for neutron spectroscopy at the Technical University of Dresden and was promoted to associate professor with tenure in 2019.
-His research focuses on the investigations of magnetic materials using inelastic neutron scattering and complementary experimental methods, with the main emphasis on highly correlated electron systems, quantum magnetism, low-dimensional and frustrated magnetic systems, and spin dynamics in f-electron compounds.
-He has extensive experience with copper- and iron-based unconventional superconductors, noncollinear and chiral magnets, heavy-fermion compounds, and f-electron systems with multipolar order parameters.
-His publication list includes about 100 papers, among them publications in top journals such as Nature, Nature Physics, Nature Materials, Nature Communications, Physical Review Letters, Physical Review X, and others, with the total number of citations exceeding 3500.
+After that, he switched to neutron spectroscopy as he worked at the Max Planck Institute for Solid State Research in Stuttgart.
+He returned to Dresden in 2013 to become junior professor for neutron spectroscopy at the Technical University of Dresden and was promoted to associate professor with tenure in 2019.
+His research focuses on the investigations of magnetic materials using neutron scattering and complementary experimental methods, with emphasis on strongly correlated electron systems, superconductors, quantum magnetism, frustrated magnetic systems, and spin dynamics in f-electron compounds.
+His publication list exceeds 100 peer-reviewed articles, including publications in top journals such as Nature, Nature Physics, Nature Materials, Nature Communications, Physical Review Letters, Physical Review X, and others, with the total number of citations exceeding 4000.